[Moderate revision–posted 7/8/22 (replaces 12/20/19 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to enable more students to participate in TTU international center programs by ensuring that those programs are:

-2. In conformity with standards of safety and responsibility in study abroad as established by recognized international education professional organizations (e.g., NAFSA: Association for International Educators; the Forum on Education Abroad), the Texas Higher Education Coordinating Board, the Texas Administrative Code, and TTU operating policies and procedures; and
+2. In conformity with standards of safety and responsibility in study abroad as established by recognized international education professional organizations (e.g., NAFSA: Association of International Educators; the Forum on Education Abroad); Diversity Abroad; the Texas Higher Education Coordinating Board, the Texas Administrative Code, and TTU operating policies and procedures; and

 3. Operated by all TTU academic units in a manner that meets certain operation and program standards.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Senior Vice Provost, and the International Affairs Council.
+REVIEW: This OP will be reviewed in December of odd-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Vice Provost for Administrative Affairs, and the International Affairs Council.
 The Handbook for TTU International Centers referenced throughout this OP will be drafted by the Study Abroad Office and cleared by the International Affairs Council.

 1. Establishing New TTU International Centers

 a.
 A TTU international center is a site where TTU has a continuous presence.
-It is the focus of Texas Tech academic activity in the country/region in which it is established.
-It should serve all academic departments that would benefit from teaching a semester or summer program in the location.
-A language component is an integral part of a TTU international center.
+It is the focus of Texas Tech academic activity in the country/region where it is established to serve the academic needs of Texas Tech University students and faculty.
+A language component with the host country language is an integral part of a TTU international center.

 b.
-Proposals to establish a TTU international center should be coordinated with the Director of Study Abroad and presented to the International Center Advisory Board (see section 7 below) for review.
+Proposals to establish a TTU international center should be coordinated with the Director of Study Abroad and presented to the International Affairs Council (see section 7) for review.
 With the concurrence of the Vice Provost for International Affairs (VPIA), the proposal will be presented to the Provost and Senior Vice President (PSVP) for final approval.
 If approved, the OIA and the appropriate faculty member(s) and/or department(s) will work together to develop and implement the program as specified in this OP and in the Handbook for TTU International Centers.

 c.
 Proposals must ensure that the center complies with all legal and other requirements for operating in the host country.
 The PSVP will issue a designation of authority for each center specifying who can sign leases, contracts, and other documents committing funds on behalf of TTU as outlined in existing state and TTU regulations.
 See the Handbook for TTU International Centers.